kamu-data/kamu-docs/content/cli/get-started/examples/currency-conversion.md

 ### Root Datasets
 We will be using two root datasets:
 - `ca.bankofcanada.exchange-rates.daily` - contains daily exchange rates between `USD` and `CAD`.
-- `my.trading.transactions` - contains a log of transaction from a fake trading account similar to what you'd get in data export from your trading platform.
+- `my.trading.transactions` - contains a transaction ledger from a fake trading account similar to what you'd get in data export from your trading platform.

 The `my.trading.transactions` is sourcing its data from a file located in `data/` sub-directory, while the exchange rates are obtained from an external source - the [Bank of Canada historical exchange rates](https://www.bankofcanada.ca/rates/exchange/) dataset.

-Let's add the root datasets and ingest data:
+Let's add the {{<term "root datasets" "root-dataset">}} and ingest data:

 ```sh
 kamu add ca.bankofcanada.exchange-rates.daily.yaml my.trading.transactions.yaml